 - (1) The Report fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934; and - (2) The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company as of the dates and for the periods expressed in the Report.

 /s/ Walter M Rosebrough, Jr.

-Name: Walter M Rosebrough, Jr.

-Title: President and Chief Executive Officer
+Name: Title: Walter M Rosebrough, Jr. President and Chief Executive Officer

+/s/ Michael J. Tokich

-Name: Title: Michael J. Tokich Senior Vice President, Chief Financial Officer and Treasurer
+Name: Michael J. Tokich

+Title: Senior Vice President, Chief Financial Officer and Treasurer